Save time and money with Loans Canada

 In Saskatchewan, the average consumer debt load is $24,217, which is slightly above the national average.
-While many SK residents are able to keep up with their bills, a debt load that high can easily cause financial distress should there be a job loss, divorce, death in the family, surprise expense, or any other event that can make paying debt payments on time much more difficult.
+While most borrowers are able to keep up with their bills, a debt load that high can easily cause financial distress should there be a job loss, divorce, death in the family, surprise expense, or any other event that can make paying debt payments on time much more difficult.

 Even those who are able to keep up with their bills might find it hard to pay down their debt.
 And those who struggle to even make their monthly payments are often faced with the worst case scenario, having to declare bankruptcy in Saskatchewan.

 What is Consumer Debt?